Overview

 https://docs.nuvei.com/wp-content/uploads/2025/02/Nuvei-REST-API-2.0-collection.json

-As soon as you paste the URL, Postman imports the environment, which appears in Postman as REST 2.0 collection for merchants sandbox.
+As soon as you paste the URL, Postman imports the collection file.

 4. Start Running Requests

-- In Environments, select REST 2.0 collection for merchants sandbox.
+- In Environments, make sure REST 2.0 collection for merchants sandbox is selected.

 Documentation